Intel Acknowledges Chip-Level Security Vulnerability In Processors

 The Register reports that "Programmers are scrambling to overhaul the open-source Linux kernel's virtual memory system.
 Meanwhile, Microsoft is expected to publicly introduce the necessary changes to its Windows operating system in an upcoming Patch Tuesday: these changes were seeded to beta testers running fast-ring Windows Insider builds in November and December."

-The tech site added that, "Crucially, these updates to both Linux and Windows will incur a performance hit on Intel products."
+The tech site added, "Crucially, these updates to both Linux and Windows will incur a performance hit on Intel products."

-However, that is a claim that Intel disputes: "... any performance impacts are workload-dependent, and, for the average computer user, should not be significant and will be mitigated over time," the company says.
+However, that is a claim that Intel disputes: "any performance impacts are workload-dependent, and, for the average computer user, should not be significant and will be mitigated over time," the company says.